kappanjoe/taskbud/README.md

 ### Usage

 1. Visit `https://localhost:3000` in your browser.
+(Setting your browser to responsive mode is strongly recommended - the app is currently designed for PWA installation.)

 2. Sign up with a new account (this will create a new user in Supabase).